ron-rivest/MIT-6.S898-climate-change/overview.md

 **Enrollment**:

 Enrollment is limited (to about 16–20).
-This [google form questionaire](https://forms.gle/N9iSj8a5VWyPhACE8) will be used to select students for the class.
+This [google form questionaire](https://forms.gle/N9iSj8a5VWyPhACE8) will be used if necessary to select students for the class.
 No prior background in climate change is required or expected.

-Because of limited enrollment and small class size on Tuesdays, we do not expect to allow students to register as "listeners"--there just won't be room enough on Tuesdays.
+Because of limited enrollment and small class size on Tuesdays, we may not allow students to register as "listeners"--there may not be enough room on Tuesdays.

 However, the guest lectures on Fridays (in 6-120) will be open to the general MIT community.
 If you would like to be on the mailing list for these lectures, please send email to Henri Drake at <hdrake@mit.edu>.